 Pro #3: Reduced Fraud

 Fraud is an unfortunate result in many small to medium-sized businesses with one person at the helm of accounting.
 That’s because it’s easy to manipulate the books, or have a fake expense go unnoticed for months, or even years.
-There are multiple warning signs that can indicate fraud, and are oftentimes because of a hardship an employee’s going through, where they feel financial pressure and don’t know what else to do.
+There are multiple warning signs that can indicate fraud and are oftentimes because of a hardship an employee’s going through, where they feel financial pressure and don’t know what else to do.
 Don’t just blindly trust your employee without any controls or accountability – it’s a surefire sign to leave you wide open for fraud.
-How to Establish Internal Controls with QuickBooks®

 With outsourced accounting services, you have multiple pairs of eyes on your transaction processing and reports, which provides increased internal controls.
 While fraud can never be ruled out 100%, a dedicated team with specific expertise in accounting best practices will be far more likely to spot an anomaly than one person who’s probably overburdened and overloaded with work.